KnpLabs/KnpUserBundle/Resources/doc/overriding_templates.rst

 As you start to incorporate FOSUserBundle into your application, you will probably find that you need to override the default templates that are provided by the bundle.
-Although the template names are not configurable, the Symfony framework provides two ways to override the templates of a bundle.
+Although the template names are not configurable, Symfony provides a built-in way to `override the templates themselves`_.

-1. Define a new template of the same name in the ``app/Resources`` directory
-2. Configure your AppBundle as a child of ``FOSUserBundle``

 Example: Overriding The Default layout.html.twig
 ------------------------------------------------